tardate/LittleArduinoProjects/OSHChip/YottaToolchain/README.md

 ## Notes

-After bruising myself on the raw [GccToolchain](../GccToolchain) - and although I got a program running - I'm think I want my toolchain to do more of the hardwork for me!
+After bruising myself on the raw [GccToolchain](../GccToolchain) - and although I got a program running - I'm thinking I want my toolchain to do more of the hard work for me!

 So let's try [yotta](https://github.com/ARMmbed/yotta), the software module system used by mbed OS.